15 Jun How to be free of distressing thoughts. For adults with ADHD

 The mind in relationship to yourself and the outside world

-There are many ways to work with your mind instead of against it, which is the subject of this wonderful episode from The Ezra Klein Show podcast, which is produced by the New York Times.
+There are many ways to work with your mind instead of against it, regardless of whther you’re neurodivergent.
+This is the subject of this wonderful episode of The Ezra Klein Show podcast, which is produced by the New York Times.
 I hope it inspires you to endeavour to live more mindfully.

 Every week Ezra has a conversation “about something that matters”.
 This episode is called Our Workplaces Think We’re Computers.
 We’re Not.
 Don’t be fooled by the title, or for that matter the intro.
 This podcast is by no means only relevant to work and productivity.
 It is a wonderful discussion about the nature of our mind with author Anne Murphy Paul who wrote a book called ‘The Extended Mind’.